jtdean67/foodbookoutline/readme.md

 ### Things are considered "not right" if they deviate in flavor or texture from what they
 are accustomed

-### Is replication impossible, physically, given different ingredients, climate, etc.?
+### Is replication even physically possible?

++ different ingredients
++ different climate

 # Replication vs. local sourcing